Skip to main content

 Search Overview

-With the search functionality you are able to find files and folders by their name, tags and other properties.
-The search algorithm considers with different weight the following properties of the indexed entries.
+With the search functionality, you are able to find files and folders by their name, tags, and other properties.
+The search algorithm considers different weights for the following properties of the indexed entries:

 • The name of the file or the folder